flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 ### Pedal Disconnect Button

 The tiller handwheel has a button to disconnect any input from the rudder pedals to the nose wheel.
-This button is commonly used when performing rudder checks while taxing so there is no unexpected nosewheel movement.
+This button is commonly used when performing rudder checks while taxiing so there is no unexpected nosewheel movement.

 Again Microsoft Flight Simulator does not support this directly so we again reused an existing option to map a key or button to this.